MarginFront MCP Tools Reference

 | signalName | string | Yes | — | The metric being tracked, e.g. "messages" or "pages_processed" |

-| model | string | Yes | — | The model identifier, e.g. "gpt-4o", "claude-sonnet-4-6", "twilio-sms" |
+| model | string | Single-service shape (when no services) | — | The model identifier, e.g. "gpt-4o", "claude-sonnet-4-6", "twilio-sms".
+Omit when sending services[]. |

-| modelProvider | string | Yes | — | The provider name in lowercase, e.g. "openai", "anthropic", "twilio" |
+| modelProvider | string | Single-service shape (when no services) | — | The provider name in lowercase, e.g. "openai", "anthropic", "twilio".
+Omit when sending services[]. |

-| inputTokens | number | No | — | Number of input/prompt tokens (for LLM events) |
+| inputTokens | number | No | — | Single-service: input tokens for an LLM call.
+Omit when sending services[]. |

-| outputTokens | number | No | — | Number of output/completion tokens (for LLM events) |
+| outputTokens | number | No | — | Single-service: output tokens for an LLM call.
+Omit when sending services[]. |

-| quantity | number | No | 1 | Number of billing units (for non-LLM events) |
+| quantity | number | No | 1 | Single-service: billing units for non-LLM.
+Multi-service: signal-level count (one report = 1). |

 | usageDate | string | No | now | ISO 8601 date for backdating, e.g. "2026-04-01T00:00:00Z" |